flecsi/flecsi/doc/sphinx/src/user-guide/execution.rst

 MPI Tasks
 +++++++++

-FleCSI also supports a special class of tasks, known as *MPI tasks*.
+FleCSI also supports a special class of tasks known as *MPI tasks*.
-These tasks ensure that the number of index points matches the number of MPI processes.
-As a result, each task instance runs in the same memory space as its corresponding process.
+Exactly one point task for an MPI task runs on each process, like the control-model action that launched it.

 MPI tasks are invoked as follows: